Optimal Contract Design with Quadratic Effort Cost: Introduction

 \section{Introduction}

+In the effort model of the principal-agent problem, a principal delegates a project to an agent.
+The agent can exert effort to improve the output of the project.
+In order to motivate the agent to exert effort, the principal proposes a contract at the beginning.
+This contract is based on the project's output, since the principal can observe the output but not the effort levels.
+In view of this, the agent will exert effort subject to the trade-off between contract payoff and effort costs, while the principal will optimize the contract to balance the project output against the contract payoff.

-In the principal-agent problem, a principal delegates an asset to an agent, and the agent will exert efforts in exchange for compensation from the principal.
-In view of this, the principal will optimize the contract to maximize his own utility.
-This problem is initially studied in the discrete-time framework.
-Spear and Srivastava \cite{spear1987repeated} use recursive methods and treat the agent's continuation/promised utility as a state variable.
-This approach is later extended to the continuous-time model by Sannikov \cite{sannikov2008continuous}.
+This Stackelberg game problem involves the optimization of the contract in a functional space.
+To circumvent this obstacle, Spear and Srivastava \cite{spear1987repeated} use recursive methods and treat the agent's continuation/promised utility as a state variable.
+This approach is later extended to continuous-time models by DeMarzo and Sannikov \cite{demarzo2006optimal} and Sannikov \cite{sannikov2008continuous}.

-Cvitani{\'c} et al. \cite{cvitanic2009optimal} is the first to demonstrate the optimal contract in a relatively general continuous-time problem with quadratic cost, using the approach of backward stochastic differential equations (BSDEs).
-Building on this, Cvitani{\'c} et al. \cite{cvitanic2018dynamic} further develop a systematic method to investigate the general principal-agent problem by reformulating the principal's optimization problem as a standard control problem over both the output process and the promised utility process.
-The existence of optimal contract is guaranteed if the standard control problem's value function is sufficiently smooth.
-However, this regularity cannot be guaranteed in general.
-To the best of our knowledge, such kind of regularity is only addressed by very special cases (see, e.g., explicit solutions in Cvitani{\'c} et al. \cite{cvitanic2018dynamic} or the one-dimensional case in Possama{\"\i} and Touzi \cite{possamai2024there}).
+Following this direction, Cvitani{\'c} et al. \cite{cvitanic2009optimal} characterize the optimal contract in a general continuous-time problem with quadratic cost, using the approach of backward stochastic differential equations.
+This contract is optimal under some assumptions about the existence of optima to a static optimization problem (see Proposition 3.1 of \cite{cvitanic2009optimal}), which is not further proven.
+After that, Cvitani{\'c} et al. \cite{cvitanic2018dynamic} further develop a systematic method to investigate the general principal-agent problem, which covers Cvitani{\'c} et al. \cite{cvitanic2009optimal}, by reformulating the principal's optimization problem as a standard control problem over both the output process and the promised utility process.
+The existence of an optimal contract is guaranteed if the value function of the standard control problem is sufficiently smooth (see Theorem 3.9 and Proposition 5.4 in \cite{cvitanic2018dynamic}).